Blog

 6. What information must be provided?

 Applications must include a detailed project description, expected utility offset, a financial overview, environmental documentation, and basic background information for the entity applying for a grant.
-Your solar provider can assist with many of these requirements.
+Your solar provider can assist with these requirements.

 Prior to submitting a grant application, applicants must also create or verify registration in the federal government’s System for Awards Management (SAM): https://sam.gov/content/entity-registration